Sunday, 28 January 2018

 Insomnia

 So it's 1.09am and I'm still wide awake.
 It' one of the stranger symptoms I have and it always perpelxes me that I have the symptom of chronic fatigue alongside insomnia.
-How crazy is that?!
+How weird is that?!

 Some days I can barely lift my head because I'm so tired but come night time I can't nod off.
 Other times I can just sleep and sleep and sleep.